ABOUT THE INFINITY PROJECT

-The Infinity Project seeks to advance this mission by:
+The Infinity Project advances its mission by:

-- Creating public awareness for the lack of and importance of gender equity on the bench and the availability of qualified women candidates.
+Creating public awareness for the lack of and importance of gender equity on the bench and the availability of qualified women candidates.

-- Engaging senators and other decision-makers on the issues of gender equity and the need for appointment of women to the state and federal bench within the Eighth Circuit region.
+Engaging senators and other decision-makers on the issues of gender equity and the need for appointment of women to the state and federal bench within the Eighth Circuit region.

-- Serving as a clearinghouse for women who have indicated an interest in serving on the state or federal bench within the Eighth Circuit region.
+Serving as a clearinghouse for women who have indicated an interest in serving on the state or federal bench within the Eighth Circuit region.